AlinaHameed/CPSC-210-Personal-Project/README.md

 into one application.
 The main interest in this specific project is born mostly from the chance in making something practical for me that I know the people around me like my friends in school, friends doing full time work, my parents and myself can use every day.

+## User Stories

+- 'As a user, I want to be able to add a task to my todo list'
+- 'As a user, I want to be able to start and stop the pomodoro timer'
+- 'As a user, I want to be able to check off the tasks I complete'
+- 'As a user, I want to be able to make specific folders for my tasks'